muqsit-azeem/pomdp-explainable-strategies/README.md

 However, if you wish to regenerate the raw data from scratch, you must:

-1. Restore Storm’s `resources/` directory, which is excluded from this package to reduce its size.
+1. Restore Storm’s `resources/` directory, which we had to excluded from this package because of the size limitation.
 To restore the `resources/` folder, run:
 ```bash
 cd storm
 bash get_resources.sh